zeek/zeek-docs/doc/devel/plugins.rst

 Activating a plugin will:

     1. Load the dynamic module
-    2. Make any bif items available
+    2. Make any BIF items available
     3. Add the ``scripts/`` directory to ``ZEEKPATH``
     4. Load ``scripts/__preload__.zeek``
-    5. Make BiF elements available to scripts.
+    5. Make BIF elements available to scripts.
     6. Load ``scripts/__load__.zeek``

 By default, Zeek will automatically activate all dynamic plugins found